rob-derosa/package-policy/README.md

 * triggered by pull request being opened or updated
   * the pull request will be labeled with `Package Violation` and a comment is added with violation details

-Keeping the response to the violations in a separate step and that logic in a Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io and keep your yaml nice and tidy.
+Keeping the response to the violations in a separate step and that logic in its own Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit, io and keeping your yaml nice and tidy.

 ## :boom: In Action